Asmus Nicolai Clausen

 Kptlt.
 'Niko' Clausen on board

 Nicolai Clausen joined the Reichsmarine in October 1929 as a seaman.
-He spent the next few years on torpedo boats (T-185 and G-10) and on the sailing school ship (Segelschulschiff) Gorch Fock.
+He spent the next few years on torpedo boats (T-185 and G-10) and on the Segelschulschiff (sailing school ship) Gorch Fock.
 In September 1935 he transferred to the new U-boat force and after some months of training, joined U-26 under Kptlt.
 Werner Hartmann in April 1936.

-In March 1937 he entered the Navy school (Marineschule) Mürwik and received several months of officer training.
-In the next two years he served on the cruiser Admiral Graf Spee and on the minesweeper M-134.
+In March 1937 he entered Marineschule (Naval Academy) Mürwik and received several months of officer training.
+In the next two years he served on the battlecruiser Admiral Graf Spee and the minesweeper M-134.

-When the war broke out in autumn 1939, his former commander Werner Hartmann requested him, and so Niko Clausen became the first watch officer (I WO) on U-37.
-He completed three patrols on U-37, mostly in the Atlantic, and received his Iron Cross second class (EK II) after the first patrol from Karl Dönitz personally (see a photo).
+When war broke out in autumn 1939, his former commander Werner Hartmann requested his services, and Niko Clausen became the 1st Watch Officer (I WO) on U-37.
+He completed three patrols on U-37, mostly in the Atlantic, and on returning from the first patrol received his Iron Cross 2nd Class (EK II) from Karl Dönitz personally (see a photo).

-He left the U-boat in summer 1940 and in August 1940 commissioned the Type IID U-boat U-142.
-Just two months later he returned to U-37 and replaced the commander Victor Oehrn.
-During the next three patrols Niko Clausen sank twelve ships, most of them small.
+He left U-37 in summer 1940 and in August commissioned the type IID U-boat U-142.
+After only two months he returned to U-37 to replace Victor Oehrn as commander.
 In May 1941 he left U-37, which then became a training boat.
-Three weeks later he commissioned the U-129.
+Three weeks later he commissioned the type IXC U-boat U-129.

-The first three patrols on U-129, mostly in the Atlantic, ended without success, but on the fourth patrol in Caribbean waters Niko Clausen sank seven ships for a total of 25,613 tons.
-During this patrol he received the Knights Cross.
-After the patrol, in May 1942, he turned over command of the U-boat to Hans-Ludwig Witt.
+The first three patrols on U-129, mostly in the Atlantic, ended without success, but during the fourth patrol, in Caribbean waters, Niko Clausen sank seven ships with a total of 25,613 tons.
+During this patrol he was awarded the Knights Cross.
+After returning from this patrol in May 1942 he turned over command of U-129 to Hans-Ludwig Witt.

-In July 1942, Kptlt.
-Niko Clausen commissioned U-182, a Type IXD U-boat.
-On his first patrol in the Indian Ocean he sank five ships for a total of 30,071 tons.
-During the return journey, U-182 was lost with all hands, being sunk on 16 May, 1943 by the American destroyers USS Mackenzie and Lamb.
+In July 1942 Kptlt.
+Clausen commissioned U-182, another long range boat.
+On his first patrol, in the Indian Ocean, he sank five ships totalling 30,071 tons.
+On the return journey, U-182 was lost with all hands, sunk on 16 May 1943 by the American destroyers USS MacKenzie and Lamb.

 Patrol info for Asmus Nicolai Clausen